alexheyd/ember-import-navigator/README.md

 # Ember Import Navigator

+[DEPRECATED] -- replaced with `jump-to-import`.
+New package was rewritten from scratch: [https://atom.io/packages/jump-to-import](https://atom.io/packages/jump-to-import)

 Based off `amd-navigator` package: [https://github.com/zboro/amd-navigator](https://github.com/zboro/amd-navigator)

 This fork no longer supports `require` AMD modules, and no longer has a package config.
 The lack of a config removes the flexibility to remap the paths any way you want, but also simplifies things by removing that necessity (I only work with Ember apps currently).